csci-1301/csci-1301.github.io/index.md

 - [Student Learning Outcomes](learning_outcomes.html) - expected student learning outcomes
 - [Choosing Your Major](choosing_major.html) - guide on how to pick your major
 - [Installing Software](software_install.html) - guide on how to install various IDE / software
+- [How to become a UCA](uca.html) - details on becoming a UCA
-- [Contributing Guidelines](contributing.html) - contributing to this resource
+- [Contributing Guidelines](contributing.html) - help improve this resource
 - [List of Topics](topics_list.html) - list of required topics
 - [User Guide](user_guide.html) - details about this resource
 - [Survey and Statistical Analysis](survey.html) - a brief explanation of the purpose and benefits of surveying our students